-Zero to ASIC course Ticket Grant
+Zero to ASIC course grant

 I am excited to introduce a grant for the Zero to ASIC digital course.